The Restriction Theorem for Fully Nonlinear Subequations

-In this section we suppose that a subequation $F$ is given on a smooth manifold $Z$.
+In this section and the next one we suppose that a subequation $F$ is given on a smooth manifold $Z$.
+No riemannian assumption will be made.
 In particular, $F$ is a closed subset of the 2-jet bundle $J^2(Z)$.
 The 0-jet bundle $\bbr$ splits off as $J^2(Z) = \bbr \oplus J^2_{\rm red}(Z)$ leaving the bundle of reduced 2-jets $J^2_{\rm red}(Z)$.
 The bundle of reduced 1-jets is simply $T^*Z$ the cotangent bundle of $Z$.

 \centerline{\bf Restriction}

 If $X$ is a submanifold of $Z$, let $i^*_X$ denote the restriction of 2-jets to $X\ss Z$.
 Then